The Land Before Time II: The Great Valley Adventure

 Is it any good?

-The second movie from The Land Before Time franchise, THE GREAT VALLEY ADVENTURE is an entertaining movie for young kids that also teaches valuable lessons about the cycle of life, the responsibility involved in taking care of living things, and the importance of allowing wild animals to follow their biological imperatives.
+The second movie from The Land Before Time franchise, THE GREAT VALLEY ADVENTURE is an entertaining movie for young kids that also imparts valuable lessons.
+It teaches about the cycle of life, the responsibility involved in taking care of living things, and the importance of allowing wild animals to follow their biological imperatives.
 In addition to the overall message, there is plenty of action to keep everyone engaged.

 While nothing like the dinosaurs in, say, Jurassic Park, some of the dinosaurs might be too scary for younger audiences.
 For some parents, the screaming of the dinosaur children might induce headaches; besides this, the only real serious flaw in the movie is the sense that the child actors voicing the dinosaurs were given a little too much leeway to the point where many of them sound rather annoying instead of cute or childlike.
 But, overall, this is an enjoyable movie with some important lessons to impart.